dotnet/training-tutorials/content/asp.net/getting-started/dotnet-cli.md

 ## dotnet test

 The *test* command is used to run a suite of tests defined in the project, using the configured test runner.
-You'll learn more about this command in [lesson 18](lesson-18.md) of this tutorial.
+You'll learn more about this command in the[Testing ASP.NET Core Apps](testing-aspnetcore.md) lesson.

 ## Next Steps

-Using the commands you already learned in the previous lesson, create, restore, build, and run a new C# console application.
-Next, use ``dotnet [assemblyname]`` to run the program using its produced output (which you'll find in a subfolder).
+Using the commands you already learned in the previous lesson, create, restore, build, and run a new C# web application.
+Next, use ``dotnet [assemblyname]`` to run the program using its produced output. (which you'll find in a subfolder - look in *bin/Debug/netcoreapp1.0/* for a *.dll* file).